wilsonmar/WebSockets/README.md

 If a client can do it, it responds with a HTTP 101 response code (rather than 400).

+### <a name="HTTPProxies"> HTTP Proxies</a>
+Some organizations use transparent HTTP Proxy servers to filter all network traffic to monitor conditions for security by shutting off connections that are open too long.

+HTTP proxies were designed for HTTP document transfer and not for long-lived connections

+HTTP Proxies may not be configured to propogate UPGRADE headers.

 ### <a name="LightStreamer"> Java-based LightStreamer</a>